awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

    + **If you're updating another domain** – Skip to step 2 in this procedure\.

-1. Change the name servers for the domain to the names of your white label name servers\.
+1. Change the name servers for the domain to the names of your white\-label name servers\.

 If you're using Amazon Route 53 as your DNS service, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.